• Skip to primary navigation

 🍴 Serving suggestions

-I like to serve bolognese with spaghetti and freshly grated Parmesan.
-Garlic bread or focaccia goes down well too and helps fill the kids tummies up.
+Serve the pork bolognese with spaghetti and freshly grated Parmesan cheese.
+Air fryer garlic bread or focaccia are great options too, and help fill the kid's tummies up.

 🧊 Suitable for freezing?